rishi-menon/Uno-Multiplayer/README.md

 **Known Issues**
 1. In a particular room, the players cannot have the same name.
 If they do, the game will not throw an error but when the actual round begins, the game will stop working
-2. In the public URL (http://rishimenon.me), the player will randomly and fairly frequently get disconnected from the server.
-This does not happen when the server is run locally (players do get disconnected but this is much less frequently).